-ovide LEAs with guidance to best determine if the parental outreach program or services may be supported with Title III, Part A funds.
-The activity must ncrease the services offered to English language learners (ELLs), immigrant students, and their families. tion YES Title III, Part A funds MAY NOT be used to support the activity because it is being provided to all students and their families.
-NO Title III, Part A funds MAY be used to support the activity because it will only offered to ELLs, immigrant students, and their families.
-YES Tate III.
-Part A funds MAY NOT be used to support the activity because the activity is required by local, state, and/or other federal funds.
-Tate III.
-Part A funds MAY NOT be used to support the activity because the activity is required by local, state, and/or other federal funds.
-I NO Title III, Part A funds MAY be used to support the activity because the activity will enhance, increase, and extend current programs and services focusing on ELLs, immigrant students, and their families.
-YES Tate III, Part A funds MAY NOT be used to support the position because the position requires duties that are federally and/or state mandated.
-NO Title III, Part A funds MAY be used to support the position as long as the position is Title III specific and supplemental. ti
+wide LEAs with guidance to best determine if the parental outreach program or services may be supported with Title III, Part A funds.
+The activity r supplement, enhance, or in crease the services offered to English language learners (ELLs), immigrant students, and their families.
+Title of Activity and Descript ion Will the activity be provided to all students and families?
+TYES Title III.
+Part A funds MAY NOT be used to support the activity because it is being provided to all students and their families.
+Title III, Part A funds MAY be used to support the activity because it will only offered to ELLs, immigrant students, and their families.
+Adjustments Needed is the activity required by □ YES local, state, and/or other federal funds?
+Title III, Part A funds MAY NOT be used to support the activity because the activity is required by local, state, and/or other federal funds. recertal fullos r □ NO Title III, Part A funds MAY be used to support the activity because the activity will enhance, increase, and extend current programs and services focusing on ELLs, immigrant students, and their families.
+Adjustments Needed Will the activity include a □ YES staff member performing duties that are required Title III, Part A funds MAY NOT be used to support the position because the position requires duties that are federally and/or state mandated. by local, state, and/or □ NO other federal funds?
+Title III, Part A funds MAY be used to support the position as long as the position is Title III specific and supplemental.
+Adjustments Needed